fijimunkii/advertunes/readme.md

 * ideal for advertisers
 * ideal for indie musicians

-**advertiser**: search through user curated, pre-licensed music for your add. all, if not most music is free. if there is any cost to you, all proceeds go directly to the artist.

-**artist**: get your music out there! put your music up for grabs and maybe it will be the new background track on a hit commercial.
+A music licensing platform for indie artists to get their music out in the world.
+Advertisers can search through user curated, pre-licensed music for their ads.
+Artists can put their music up for grabs and maybe they will have produced the background track of a hit commercial.